OguzPastirmaci/oci-gpu-monitoring/README.md

 }
 ```

-6. Now let's create a Cron job so the script runs regularly.
-In the below example, we will run the script every minute but you can change the frequency of the Cron job depending on your needs.
+6. If you don't see any errors in the logs, let's create a Cron job so the script runs automatically.
+The example job below runs the script every minute, but you can change the frequency of the Cron job depending on your needs.

 Open the crontab file:
 ```sh
 crontab -e
 ```

-7. Add the following line then save and quit:
+7. Add the following line then save the file:

-**IMPORTANT**: If you change the script location, update the below commands with the new location.
+**IMPORTANT**: If you have changed the script location, update the below commands with the new location.

 **Oracle Linux / CentOS**
 ```sh